• Call for Papers -

 Code Course Title CH Code Course Title CH

-CE-262L Advanced Engineering Surveying Lab 1 CE-212 Structural Analysis - I 3
+CE-262L Advanced Engineering Surveying Lab 1 CE-213L Mechanics of Solids-II Lab 1

 FIFTH SEMESTER SIXTH SEMESTER